aaelony/ragtime/README.md

 ## The Challenge

 The aim of this project is to implement use of an LLM from the Amazon Bedrock Marketplace such that the user can ask the model a question via an HTTP endpoint.
-This is implmented as an AWS serverless Lambda written in Rust.
+This is implemented as an AWS serverless Lambda written in Rust.

 An added challenge is to implement a [Retrieval Augmented Generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) ([RAG](rag.md)) architecture, such that the LLM's responses are enhanced beyond the knowledge of what the base model knows alone.